Charles de Cossé, 1st Duke of Brissac

 Charles de Cossé, 1st Duke of Brissac (c.
 1550 –c.
 1621) was a French noble, military commander, governor, courtier and rebel during the latter French Wars of Religion.
-Son of the Charles I de Cossé and Charlotte d'Esquetot, Brissac was born into a family with a strong military reputation, both his father and uncle being French Marshals.
+Son of Charles I de Cossé and Charlotte d'Esquetot, Brissac was born into a family with a strong military reputation, both his father and uncle being French Marshals.
 As a second son Brissac was not initially intended to assume the titles of his father, but his brother Timoléon de Cossé was killed during a siege in 1569.
-Brissac was intimately involved in the French response to the Portuguese succession crisis of 1580, being selected by Catherine de Medici the queen's mother as one of the two military commanders for the expedition.
+Brissac was intimately involved in the French response to the Portuguese succession crisis of 1580, being selected by Catherine de' Medici the queen mother as one of the two military commanders for the expedition.
 In June 1582 he departed with a fleet under the overall authority of Strozzi, another Marshals' son.
 They were met with disaster at the Battle of Vila Franca do Campo, Strozzi was killed and Brissac took responsibility for extracting the ships that could be saved from the superior enemy.
 Catherine desired for him to lead another expedition but Henry overruled her, and Brissac looked to the duke of Guise for purpose, becoming involved in the abortive plans for an invasion of England.
 After these too fell through, Brissac involved himself in the revived Catholic ligue which rose in response to the death of the king's brother in June 1584 and the subsequent threat of a Protestant king.
 As a result of the dauphins death, Brissac received command of the Château d'Angers.
 The ligue resolved to make war on the king to get him to revise his policy, and Brissac campaigned in Normandy but was bested by Épernon at the siege of Gien.
 The war was brought to a close with a favourable settlement to the ligue in September.